Skip to main content

 Public discovery

-League directory, events, and the first-touch surfaces beta users will judge fastest.
+League directory, events, and the first-touch surfaces new users will judge fastest.

 Public directory

-What to verify before you invite external users
+What to verify before you invite your league

 First-session clarity